ogait001/academic-profile/_posts/2026-05-05-where-is-god.md

 ---

+---

+## Note on Sources and Method

+This essay is the fourth in a sequence of works that develops a broader topology of time, identity, and divine sustaining.
+The earlier works — [*Does Time Need Me, or Do I Need Time?*](https://oscargaitan.org/philosophy-of-time/ontology/2026/04/22/does-time-need-me-or-do-i-need-time.html), [*Zero Returned*](https://oscargaitan.org/ontology/philosophy-of-time/2026/04/29/zero-returned.html), and [*The Infinite Interior*](https://oscargaitan.org/ontology/philosophy-of-time/2026/05/05/the-infinite-interior.html) — prepare the conceptual framework extended here into theological anthropology and the economy of salvation. — establish the ontological framework on which the present argument depends, extending it here into theological anthropology and the economy of salvation.
+The theological references — Augustine, Aquinas, Job, the Gospel of John, the Psalms, Exodus — are not authorities invoked to settle the argument but witnesses who have approached the same structural questions from within their own traditions.
+The argument stands or falls by its own structural coherence.
+The theological and philosophical references are cited as parallel witnesses, not as proofs.
+Analogies across domains — when used — are offered as illustrations of structure, not as assertions of identity between domains.

+---

 ## I. The Assumption Inside the Question

 The question arrives at the worst possible moment — in the wreckage of a hospital, at the edge of a grave, in the silence after a disaster. *Where is God?* It is asked with clenched fists as often as with open hands, and it deserves something better than comfort that does not hold.